 - Mix the yogurt and eggs together.
 A hand whisk will do the job.

 - Add in melted butter and vanilla extract.
-Don't overheat your butter; microwave it just so it melts.
+Don't overheat your butter; microwave it so that it melts.
 For me, 45 seconds was a good time.

 - Mix in the dry ingredients and make it into an even batter that is quite loose.